 - Maintain a proper humidity level in your home especially during the winter and summer months.

 - Use protectors for items such as furniture and pick up heavy items when moving them, never scoot across the floor.

 Giving your hardwood floors some gentle care will increase their life and keep them looking like new longer.
+You’ll also find that sanding your hardwood floors is a great way to keep them looking new.
+Most timber floor sanding finishes are a two-pack polyurethane – not the best option anymore though.
+UV-cured technology is by far the best, but not many floor sanders offer this option.
+However, if you look hard enough, you’ll be sure to find a floor sander that offers such an efficient option.
 Be kind to your floors, and they will be kind to you! ?
 I hope you found some of this information useful in caring for your hardwood flooring.
 If you have not yet installed hardwood flooring, and are considering doing so, check out the articles listed below.